Tsegalion/DE_captone_project/README.md

     - ```int_orders_by_state.sql``` counts the number of orders per state.
 - ```Final Models```: Located in dbt_bigquery/models/final/.
 These models generate the final results and insights from the intermediate models

-More detailed explanation of the models is found on the dbt readme file here
+More detailed explanation of the models is found on the dbt readme file here: https://github.com/Tsegalion/DE_captone_project/blob/main/dbt_bigquery/README.md

 To run the dbt models: